1RaY-1/zenmap-linux-installer/README.md

 # About
 Simple bash script to install [Zenmap](https://nmap.org/zenmap/) on **Debian** based Linux distros.

-It script also installs some python libraries to prevent some errors at running zenmap.
+This script also installs some python libraries to prevent some errors at running zenmap.

 # Installation
 Copy and paste the following command to download and run this script (to install zenmap).